shanelonergan/shanelonergan.github.io/_posts/2020-1-25-looping-in-javascript.md

 ---
 ---

 Loops.
-We all use them.
+We all use them!
 Often one of the first things you learn in a programming language, loops can be used to solve for many purposes, from repeating something a specific number of times to enumerating through an array.
 In this article we will walk through the many different ways you can loop in JavaScript.

 ## Table of Contents